-COVID-19 screenings and disclosure: SCC staff and camper parents/guardians must sign the SCC COVID-19 screening waiver before camp confirming the participant has not been sick or have reason to believe they have been exposed to COVID-19 within the 14 days prior to camp.
-All campers will be screened for symptoms and temperature each day.
+COVID-19 screenings and disclosure: All SCC staff and camper parents/guardians will be screened for symptoms each day to confirm the participant has not been sick or have reason to believe they have been exposed to COVID-19 within the 10 days prior to camp.
 Day campers will be asked to self-screen for fever or symptoms in addition to the on-site check.
-If a camper or staff exhibits symptoms or contracts COVID-19 during the camp or 14 days after, they are responsible for notifying the Camp Director immediately so that appropriate measures can be taken.
+If a camper or staff exhibits symptoms or contracts COVID-19 during the camp or 10 days after, they are responsible for notifying the Camp Director immediately so that appropriate measures can be taken.

 A full list of COVID-19 signs and symptoms can be found on the Government of Canada website.

 Adherence to government physical and social distancing/PPE guidelines: All camp locations will adhere to local and state guidelines on participant numbers, group sizes, face coverings and social distancing.
 SCC supports face coverings as a preventative measure and encourages all staff and campers to wear masks, even if not mandated.
 Staff and campers are required to provide their own masks.

 Contactless check-in/check-out: Parents must maintain 6-feet social distancing requirements during check-in and check-out times and avoid congregating in groups before, during and after camp.
 Parents will verbally acknowledge the child's name for attendance purposes.
 During this time, parents will not be permitted to stay and observe camps, unless approved by the Director and if proper PPE is used.